For Immediate Release:

 - Pecans treated at 0 degrees for 168 continuous hours, or other department approved treatment methods;

-Specifics regarding the certification of pecan nuts can be found within the quarantine rule at http://www.nmda.nmsu.edu/wp-content/uploads/2017/03/21.17.36-NMAC-3.27.2017-AMENDED.pdf.
+Specifics regarding the certification of pecan nuts can be found within the quarantine rule at https://www.nmda.nmsu.edu/wp-content/uploads/2017/03/21.17.36-NMAC-3.27.2017-AMENDED.pdf.
 Information is also available at the affected area’s County Cooperative Extension Offices.
-Residential and commercial pecan tree owners should be on the lookout for pecans with round, BB-sized holes in the shells, or legless, white grubs inside the pecan nut.
+Residential and commercial pecan tree owners should be on the lookout.
+Look for pecans with round, BB-sized holes in the shells, or legless, white grubs inside the pecan nut.
 If you suspect you have pecan weevil in your residential pecan trees, contact your local County Cooperative Extension Office.
 Chaves County residents may contact Sandra Barraza at 575-622-3210.
 Lea County residents should contact Wayne Cox at 575-396-2819.
 Residents in Eddy County should contact Woods Houghton at 575-887-6595.
 Curry County residents should contact the Cooperative Extension Office at 575-763-6505.
 Lovington residents should contact the Lea County Cooperative Extension Office at 575-396-2819.